 Eddie Mabo (c.
 29 June 1936 – 21 January 1992)

-was an Indigenous Australian man
+was an Indigenous Australian

-from the Torres Strait Islands known
+man from the Torres Strait Islands

-for his role in a landmark decision of the High Court of Australia
+and for his role in a landmark decision of the High Court of Australia

 which overturned the legal doctrine of terra nullius ("nobody's

-land") which characterised Australian law with regard to land
+land") which characterised Australian law with regard to

-and title.[From Wikipedia]
+land and title.[From Wikipedia]

-One of the continuing vexed issues: is the production of
+One of the continuing vexed issues: is the production